 Juries understand that break-ups and custody battles often tempt people to use the courts to get back at one another, so in some cases, the purported victim’s allegations can be entirely discredited by attorneys.
 Short of acquittal, a good criminal defense lawyer may be able to show the court mitigating circumstances and obtain a better plea bargain.
 With her experience in family law and her exceptional background in the Colorado court system, Attorney Lindsey Parlin is uniquely qualified to provide effective defense to anyone charged with violating a protection order.

 MAKING THE LAW WORK FOR YOU

 While Colorado law tends to favor the alleged victim in VPO and VRO cases, Attorney Lindsey Parlin will put the law back in your corner.
-She represents clients throughout Eagle, Lake, Park, Summit, and Chaffee counties, and will work with you as well, if you happen to be in any of these locations.
+She represents clients throughout El Paso, Lake, Park, Summit, and Chaffee counties, and will work with you as well, if you happen to be in any of these locations.
 Her past clients have been involved in cases regarding violation of protection orders, domestic violence, assault, drug charges, DUI, and others.
 Ms. Parlin knows very well how important it is to treat clients with total respect and to adapt to each client’s situation – this means that we can even meet you during the evenings or weekends, if you time is limited.
 Let us help you.
 Simply fill the form on the contact page on this site or by calling at 719-310-3703.
 There’s no time to waste if you are facing a hearing for the crime of violating a protection order–contact Parlin Law P.C. today.